nervosnetwork/rfcs/rfcs/0028-change-since-relative-timestamp/0028-change-since-relative-timestamp.md

 * `StartTime` is the block timestamp that commits the cell consumed by the input.
 * `SinceValue` is the `value` part of the `since` field.
+* `MedianTimestamp`
-* `MedianTimestamp` is the median timestamp of the previous 37 blocks preceding the block if the transaction is in the block, or the latest 37 blocks if the transaction is in the pool.
+  * If the transaction is in a block, `MedianTimestamp` is the median timestamp of the previous 37 blocks preceding the block.
+  * If the transaction is in the pool, `MedianTimestamp` is the median timestamp of the latest 37 blocks.

-The transaction verification fails if the transaction is immature.
+If the transaction is immature, the transaction verification fails.

-The only change is `StartTime`, which was the median of the previous 37 blocks preceding the one that has committed the consumed cell.
-Because block timestamp must be larger than the median of its previous 37 blocks, the new consensus rule is more strict than the old rule.
-A transaction that is mature under the old rule may be immature under the new rule, but a transaction that is mature under the new rule must be mature under the old rule.
+The only change is `StartTime`, which was the median of the previous 37 blocks preceding the one that committed the consumed cell.
+Because the block timestamp must be larger than the median of its previous 37 blocks, the new consensus rule is more strict than the old rule.
+Transactions that are mature under the old rule may be immature under the new rule, but transactions that are mature under the new rule must also be mature under the old rule.

 ## Test Vectors

-Following is an example that a transaction is mature using the new rule but is immature using the old rule.
+The following is an example of a mature transaction using the new rule, but an immature transaction using the old rule.

 Assuming that:

-* A transaction consumes a cell in block S and is about to be committed into block T with a since requirement that:
+* A transaction consumes a cell in block S and is about to be committed into block T with the since requirement that:
 	* The `metric_flag` is block timestamp (10).
 	* The `relative_flag` is relative (1).
 	* The `value` is 600,000 (10 minutes).
 * The median of the previous 37 blocks preceding block S is 10,000.
 * The timestamp of block S is 20,000.
-* The median of the previous 37 blocks preceding block T is 615,000
+* The median of the previous 37 blocks preceding block T is 615,000.

-In the old consensus, `StartTime` + `SinceValue` = 10,000 + 600,000 = 610,000, which is less than the `MedianTimestamp` 615,000, thus the transaction is mature.
+In the old consensus rule, `StartTime` + `SinceValue` = 10,000 + 600,000 = 610,000, which is less than the `MedianTimestamp` 615,000, thus the transaction is mature.

 But in the new rule, `StartTime` + `SinceValue` = 20,000 + 600,000 = 620,000 ≥ 615,000, so the transaction is still immature.